CSC207-UofT/course-project-uwutever/reports/phase1/design_document.md

 that screen.
 We have separate view models for UI patterns.

 ### Open/Closed Principle
-Backend: We have created subclasses for the nodes in the AST and subclasses for different `NFA`'s (based on their construction), if needed, more subclasses can be created and added without affecting the behaviour of the existing ones.
+Back-end: We have created subclasses for the nodes in the AST and subclasses for different `NFA`'s (based on their construction), if needed, more subclasses can be created and added without affecting the behaviour of the existing ones.

-Frontend: Since our UI is split into different activities, we can easily add new functions to each activity without having to modify other activities.
+Front-end: Since our UI is split into different activities, we can easily add new functions to each activity without having to modify other activities.
 Also, We use callback for buttons, so we can easily add functions in object for new functions.

 ### Liskov Substitution Principle
-Backend: We must have that any object of a particular type must be replaceable with an object of its superclass, if such a superclass exists.
+Back-end: We must have that any object of a particular type must be replaceable with an object of its superclass, if such a superclass exists.
 Indeed, in our implementation of the algorithm, we have multiple such cases of subclasses, which we shall now see, case-by-case.